openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

-## 10. Database creation & seeds
+## 10. Mysql Table creation & seeding

 At the moment table creation and seeding has to be done manual.
-There are some automatic jobs being developed to automate this proces, but for now  easiest and most stable is to run the migrations directly in the pods. (get the pod names by running kubectl get pods -n openstad)
+There are some automatic jobs being developed to automate this proces, but for now  easiest and most stable is to run the migrations directly in the pods.

 1.1 Create the api site entries (runs both basic migrations and seeds.).
 This seed run will empty the tables, so don't use once running.

 ```
-kubectl exec -n openstad -it [api-podname] node reset.js
+kubectl exec -n openstad -it svc/openstad-api node reset.js
 ```

-2.1 Create the tables for the Auth server
+2.1 Create the tables for the Auth server, should already be done, but no problem running it twice.

 ```
-kubectl exec -n openstad -it [auth-podname] knex migrate:latest
+kubectl exec -n openstad -it svc/openstad-auth knex migrate:latest
 ```

-2.2 Seed the table for the Auth server. .
-This seed run will empty the tables, so don't use once running.
+2.2 Seed the table for the Auth server.
+This seed run will empty the tables, so don't use you have a working application

 ```
-kubectl exec -n openstad -it [auth-podname] knex seed:run
+kubectl exec -n openstad -it svc/openstad-auth knex seed:run
 ```

-3.1 Create the tables for the Image server
+3.1 Create the tables for the Image server.

 ```
-kubectl exec -n openstad -it [image-podname] knex migrate:latest
+kubectl exec -n openstad -it svc/openstad-image knex migrate:latest
 ```

 3.2 Seed the tables for the Image server.
 This seed run will empty the tables, so don't use once running.

 ```
-kubectl exec -n openstad -it [image-podname] knex seed:run
+kubectl exec -n openstad -it svc/openstad-image knex seed:run
 ```